 SalesHood - Sales Enablement Platform

-For 2019, it’s all about human connection and making people feel like they’re part of something much bigger.
+For 2020, it’s all about human connection and making people feel like they’re part of something much bigger even while they’re working from remote.
 Your perfect agenda needs to give attendees the context of why and also bring them together — whether it’s in person or a virtual kickoff.
 If you aren’t working this into your agenda now, it’s time to get started.
 Here are just a few ways you can make a huge difference in the effectiveness of your 2019 sales kickoff agenda this year.

 Of course a successful sales kickoff instills the motivation to keep sales reps and leaders going all year long.
 But that motivation needs some back-up support in the form of inspiration and clear, transparent, and open communication of goals, expectations, and metrics.
 A sales team can only be the best they can be if they know what success should look like — and if you make it personal to them.